albertattard/presentation-domain-primitives-kotlin/presentation.md

 The same domain primitive, cannot be reused as each domain primitive should serve one purpose

-For example, *name* and *surname* should be represented by two domain primitives
+For example, *name* and *surname* should be represented by two domain primitives and not by one domain primitive

+This may lead to class explosion as many classes are needed

 ---